 WSP has been testing new carbon analysis capabilities in iTwin Experience through Bentley’s Early Access Program, which Saldanha said gives the design team much-needed transparency in the earlier phases of a project.
 “Continuous calculations during the design process allow for accurate carbon reports to be generated much earlier in the project lifecycle,” he added.

-What truly sets Carbon Analysis apart, according to Saldanha, is the software’s visualization capabilities.
+What truly sets Carbon Analysis apart, according to Saldanha, is the software’s visualisation capabilities.
 “Instead of sifting through spreadsheets and tables, designers can now exchange data directly with EC3, view heat maps, and interact with them to quickly identify where they’ve got carbon intensive features on their project, and then they can target those.”

 Conclusion